New York Lawyers Fighting for Victims of LGBTQ Discrimination.

 Victory in the Courts – Headed to the Supreme Court

 In 2017 and 2018, two federal Circuit Courts of Appeals held that Title VII does protect employees from sexual orientation discrimination.
 First, in April 2017 in Hively v.
 Ivy Tech Community College, the Seventh Circuit became the first federal Court of Appeals to hold that sexual orientation discrimination is included within Title VII's prohibition of discrimination on the basis of sex.
 Read more about the case here.
 Then, in February 2018, the Second Circuit (encompassing New York) agreed.
 Read more about the case (Zarda v.
 Altitude Express) here.
 In reaching this decision, the Second Circuit rejected an unsolicited brief from the Justice Department arguing to the contrary.
 (The Justice Department's position was also contrary to the EEOC's position in an unusual scenario where two federal entities were arguing opposite sides).

-Unlike Title VII, the New York Human Rights Law does list sexual orientation (both actual and perceived) as a protected class.
+Unlike Title VII, the New York Human Rights Law does list sexual orientation (both actual and perceived) as a protected class, as well as gender identity which is defined to include transgender status.
 The NYHRL applies to employers with four or more employees, so more employees receive protection from state law than federal since Title VII requires an employer to have 15 or more employees to be covered.